 Memorized speeches are great, if you are an actor on a stage.
 It’s often critical that you say the right words in the right order for the story unfolding on stage to make sense.
 Also, actors “act” out the words, so they have meaning.

 Students will ask me how I knew their speech was memorized.
 The answer is simple.
 Your speech was stiffer than heck, and you didn’t respond to the audience’s non-verbal feedback.
 Oh, and several times you had to awkwardly pause as your eyes scanned your brain looking for the next word.

 While the words might be correct, the audience doesn’t feel the speaker is genuine about the topic… unless the speaker happens to be an actor on the Broadway stage.

 Manuscript speeches are great, when each word is important and you don’t want to be misquoted.

 For example, I covered a State of the University speech at Boise State University.
-The staff gave the reporters copies of what the president of the university’s speech.
+The staff gave the reporters copies of the speech.
 At one point he was suppose to say a sentence that contained the word “not.”
 Turns out he skipped over saying the word “not” which changed the entire meaning of what he was trying to communicate.
 So, something like “I will NOT require professors to give homework” became “I WILL require professors to give homework.”
 He didn’t even catch himself making the mistake.

 Impromptu speaking is great, if you don’t have time to prepare.
 It’s an “off the cuff” type of speaking.
 This is a great skill to develop so you can communicate a message intelligently and clearly.
 The trick here is to think before you speak.
 Map out a game plan for what you are going to say.
 Hit the main points and keep them simple.

 Extemporaneous (pronounced ex-temp-pore-rain-e-us) speaking is great.
 It’s the type of speech you’ll be giving in this class.
 Frankly, it’s the most often used form of speaking.
 There are several advantages to speaking extemporaneously (pronounced ex-temp-pore-rain-e-us-ly).